m15a/fennel-bunko/doc/bunko/table.md

 Concatenate all the sequential `tables` into the first `table`.

 The operations will be executed from left to right.
-Returns `nil`.
+It returns `nil`.

 ### Examples